 Why they hide their faces, are they ugly! 😄😊😅😅

 All Things Chinese

-So far I’m not aware such custom in other parts of China so I’m not yet able to explain.
+So far I’m not aware of such customs in other parts of China so I’m not yet able to explain.

-Hiding under the shadow of an umbrella and/or a headcover on funeral seems to be a local tradition in Canton which historically was on the margin of Chinese culture sphere, while Hong Kong used to be part of Canton.
-It’s just like Taiwan where most residents were originally from Fujian Province which was also on margin, hence the perceived Chinese culture in Taiwan, by and large, often does not reflect the mainstream classical Chinese culture.
+Hiding under the shadow of an umbrella and/or a headcover at a funeral seems to be a local tradition in Canton which historically was on the margin of the Chinese cultural sphere, while Hong Kong used to be part of Canton.
+It’s just like Taiwan where most residents were originally from Fujian Province which was also on the margin, hence the perceived Chinese culture in Taiwan, by and large, often does not reflect the mainstream classic Chinese culture.

 With regard to this photo, my guess is it might be because the direct family members of the deceased are too close to the yin realm so it is designed to protect them from the impact of yin qi (yin energy, spirits) or to prevent them from spreading yin qi if they have already been severely influenced, or simply because they are surrounded by yin qi it could make them feel unbearable to be exposed under the sun or bright daylight.